-Choosing to walk to school, work, or to run errands may seem like the safest possible option.
-However, it is not uncommon for negligent drivers to injure pedestrians in crosswalks or even if the pedestrian never leaves a sidewalk.
+Choosing to walk to school, work, or run errands may seem like the safest possible option.
+However, it is not uncommon for negligent drivers to injure pedestrians at crosswalks or even if the pedestrian never leaves a sidewalk.

 The simple fact remains that walkers may be just as vulnerable to accidents as drivers.
 Worse, pedestrians have no protection from the forces that may inflict severe physical injuries, financial problems, or emotional trauma.